bluenote-1577/phase-doc/docs/source/important_concepts.rst

 If we want to reconstruct the genomes in a metagenomic sample, we perform *metagenomic assembly* with software like MEGAHIT or metaflye.
 However, when heterogeneity is present, assemblies may become a mosaic of the different strains and do not represent an individual strain.

-Recently, long, accurate PacBio HiFi reads give a promising solution to this problem, allowing for strain-level de novo assemblies.
-However, HiFi PacBio reads are more expensive than Nanopore or Illumina reads and may give lower throughputs.

 One can also map the reads and call variants to understand variation within the sample.
 However, variant calling only gives a set of variants without any linkage information.
 That is, we can not guarantee which alleles reside physically on the same chromosome.
 This is the classical **haplotype phasing problem**.

 The solution: phasing